The Hallucinatory Fragrance of Benzene

 “Oh please, Tony.”

-He peels one and holds it out, expecting me to take it, but I open my mouth like a pelican chick on the state flag.
+So he peels one and holds it out, expecting me to take it, but I open my mouth like a pelican chick on the state flag.
 Tony laughs and drops it in, and I reward him with a grin.
 My plan is to make him my slave by the end of summer, to have him worship me like he worships those painted plaster statues in his church.
 That’s as fine a goal as any, don’t you think?
 To become a goddess?

 We eat and Tony tells me about his family.
 It’s one of those Catholic no-birth-control families that can fill all the seats of a Greyhound bus.
 Totally beyond my experience.
 I tell him a story about my psychotic mother that should have elicited sympathy, but instead has him grinning.
 He wants to hear more, and as if on cue June comes out and begins her usual soap opera performance, chain smoking menthols while going on about our tragic descent into poverty.
 I say I have a math test tomorrow and Tony’s leaving at six in the morning, so can we talk about something else?

-“Something less tedious?”
+“Something a little less odious?”

 She asks if I have any idea how much the electric bill was last month.